Pratyaksh-soni-05/Real-Time-Sign-Language-Detection-Model/README.md

 # Sign Language Detection Model

 ## 📌 Project Overview
-This project focuses on building a **Sign Language Detection Model** that uses **Machine Learning** and **Computer Vision** to recognize and interpret hand gestures in real time.
+This project focuses on building a **Sign Language Detection Model** that leverages **Machine Learning**, **Computer Vision**, and **Deep Learning** to recognize and interpret hand gestures in real time.
 The goal is to bridge the communication gap for people with hearing impairments by converting sign language into text or speech.

+### ✅ Model Performance
-Average Detection Accuracy recieved was 96%*
+- **Average Detection Accuracy:** 96%*
-*(Under proper lighting conditions with accurate hand gesture formation)
+- *Conditions: Proper lighting and accurate hand gesture formation*

 ![Model Proof](model_proof.png)

 ## 🚀 Features
 - 📷 **Real-time hand gesture detection** using a webcam.